 This baked cabbage roll casserole recipe makes an unstuffed cabbage roll casserole or lazy cabbage rolls.
 Blanched cabbage leaves are layered lasagna-like with a rich tomato sauce, farmer’s cheese, and a cabbage roll fried rice made from the savoury ground pork, onion, garlic and carrot filling usually stuffed in the cabbage leaves to make traditional cabbage rolls.
 It’s so delicious!

-I’ll tell you more about my cabbage roll casserole recipe in a moment, but if you’re a lover of comforting cabbage rolls, do try my original cabbage roll fried rice recipe, which is absolutely delicious, even if I do say so myself, and my hearty cabbage roll soup recipe, which probably had my baboushka rolling in her grave when I published that, but it’s also delish!
+I’ll tell you more about my cabbage roll casserole recipe in a moment, but if you’re a lover of comforting cabbage rolls, do try my cabbage roll fried rice recipe, which is absolutely delish, even if I do say so myself, and my hearty cabbage roll soup recipe, which probably had my baboushka rolling in her grave when I published that, but it’s also a keeper!
 And we’ve got more cabbage recipes here.

 Now before I tell you more about this easy cabbage roll casserole recipe for an unstuffed cabbage roll casserole or lazy cabbage rolls, I have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve enjoyed our recipes or other food and travel content on the site, please consider supporting Grantourismo.
 You could buy us a coffee and we’ll use that donation to buy cooking ingredients for recipe testing or contribute to our epic original Cambodian cuisine history and cookbook on Patreon.